Migration Exchange

 Our team

+Our team is made up of a Directors, a Programme Manager and Programme Coordinator.
 We have an excellent Advisory Group who support us to put our values into action, strengthen our intersectional practices, provide key insight and perspective and hold us accountable.
+Each of our flagship projects, Shaping the Future and NRPF Partnership, benefits from having their own co-creation group / steering group to co-design activities and take key decisions.
+As our host charity, we are also accountable to the board of Global Dialogue.

 Since MEX was set up in 2010, we have worked with the refugee and migration field and funders in co-designing interventions on strategic communications and public attitudes, emergency funding responses, crisis-preparedness, and influencing funders and the migration field for systemic change.
 Previous work includes Respond and Adapt, distributing over £2.4m to 130 organisations across the UK in 2020-2021 and Leading Beyond Borders programme (2018-2022).